ntwalibas/ccollections/README.md

 Then you can run all tests with `./buildtool.py test`.

-Since the repo data structures isolated from each other, you can run tests for each one individually.
-For instance, for vector it would be `./buildtool.py test -t vector`.
+Each collection and data structure lives independently so can be also be tested independently.
+For instance, for the vector collection it would be `./buildtool.py test -c vector`.
+For the linear search algorithm, it would be `./buildtool.py test -a lsearch`.

 ## Building